khalid-hussain/shaheen/chap9.md

 Granada."

 Al-Zeghel cried out and said, "No!
 No!
 You must have dreamt.
-A revolt in Moosa's presence is impossible.
+A revolt in Musa's presence is impossible.
 You have dreamt.
 You are a spy of the enemy and want to distract us from the war front.
 Say that this is a lie."
 A distraught Al-Zeghel was shaking Sulaiman by holding both his arms.
 And Sulaiman was repeatedly saying again and again, "If only this was a lie.
 But it is not a lie.
 If only it were a lie."

-"But Moosa and revolt?
+"But Musa and revolt?
 This is impossible.
 You are insane."

-Sulaiman said, "Moosa has been imprisoned by Abu Abdullah."
+Sulaiman said, "Musa has been imprisoned by Abu Abdullah."

 Al-Zeghel pushed Sulaiman to the ground and said to Al-Zaghairi, "Take him away.
 He is insane.
-Abu Abdullah can kill me, put his father in prison but he can die for Moosa.
+Abu Abdullah can kill me, put his father in prison but he can die for Musa.
 Take this insane man away."

 Sulaiman said, "By today evening there will be more people coming, confirming the news I have given you.
 Abu Abdullah has announced his emirate.
 He has